Informed Sampling for Diversity in Concept-to-Text NLG: Introduction

-We present experimental analysis on the application of IL to \textsc{mcd-nlg} and compare against related approaches for output diversity.
+We present experimental analysis on the application of IL to the meta-classifier and compare against related approaches.
 Additionally, this paper explores the concept-to-text application of diversity methods originally proposed for open-domain \textsc{nlg}.
-Automatic and human evaluation suggests that \textsc{mcd-nlg} produces diverse output while maintaining its fluency and adequacy\footnote{Our implementation will be made publicly available on acceptance of the paper.}.
+Automatic and human evaluation suggests that \textit{Informed Sampling} produces diverse output while maintaining its fluency and adequacy.